neeraj-somani/AWS_cert/june2021/adcan/Encryption_101.md

   - Symmetric key is used in this encryption technique
   - same key needs to be used for encryption and decryption
   - it is mostly used to encrypt data at rest, because key can't be transferred over internet/network
-  - its good for, local file encryption or disc encryption on laptops,
+  - its good for, local file encryption or disc encryption on laptops.

 - Asymmetric encryption
   - it formed of 2 parts (public key and private key)
   - both parties needs to agree on one encryption algorithm